What Counts as a False Document

 A document purporting to create an interest in, or a lien or encumbrance against, real property not authorized by statute, judgment or other specific legal authority is presumed to be groundless and invalid.

 A.R.S. § 33-420(D)There is also a secondary layer of accountability.
-Anyone named in a false document who knows it is invalid and refuses to release or correct the recording within twenty days of a written request faces separate liability of at least $1,000 or triple actual damages.
+Anyone named in a false document who knows it is invalid must act.
+They must release or correct it within twenty days of a written request.